ddbnl/office365-audit-log-collector/README.md

 - Use the 'AuditLogSubscriber' script to subscribe to the audit API's of your choice
 - You can now run the script and retrieve logs.

+### (optional) Creating a Graylog input

+If you are running this script to get audit events in Graylog you will need to create a Graylog input.
+If not, just skip this.

+- Create a 'raw/plaintext TCP' input;
+- Enter the IP and port you want to receive the logs on (you can use these in the script);
+- All other settings can be left default.

 ### Running the script:

 - Retrieve all logs and send to a network socket / Graylog server: